clicon/clixon/doc/FAQ.md

 ## What about reference documentation?
 Clixon uses Doxygen for reference documentation.
-Build using 'make doc' and aim your browser at doc/html/index.html or use the web resource: http://clicon.org/ref/index.html
+Build using 'make doc' and aim your browser at doc/html/index.html.

-## How do you run the example?
-- Start a backend server: 'clixon_backend -Ff /usr/local/etc/example.xml'
-- Start a cli session: clixon_cli -f /usr/local/etc/example.xml
-- Start a netconf session: clixon_netconf -f /usr/local/etc/example.xml

 ## How is configuration data stored?
 Configuration data is stored in an XML datastore.
-The default is a text-based datastore.
 In the example the datastore are regular files found in /usr/local/var/example/.

 ## What is validate and commit?
 Clixon follows netconf in its validate and commit semantics.